markella-moraitou/Gorilla_dental_calculus/README.md

 ## Analyses of dietary components

 - D1_reads4Diet: Preprocessing for diet profiling, uses Kraken2 output to extract the reads that have been classified as bacterial, viral or archeal
-- D2_kraken2_full_db: Run of kraken2 on the NCBI full-nt database, with genus and species level assignments retained.
+- D2_kraken2_full_db: Run of Kraken2 on the NCBI full-nt database, with genus and species level assignments retained.
-- D3_diet_stats: Vary analyses with kraken output of dietary components.
+- D3_diet_stats: Statistical analyses with kraken output of dietary components.
 Constructing of reference database of dietary components.
 Preprocessing and filtering of abundance table for dietary taxa.
 ANCOM and PERMANOVAs on the filtered dataset of dietary taxa.
 - D4_diet_damage: extracts reads used to assign a given dietary taxon, maps these reads to a reference genome, and runs mapDamage to get the misincorporation rates.

 ## Misc.
 Analyses, plots, tables, other stats